The American Revolution and the New Country: American History, 1755-1790

 English troops continued to man former French forts in the interior, contrary to the treaty agreement.

 France withdrew its soldiers and financial support.
-Spain and France still claimed much of the land beyond the Appalachians.
+France still claimed much of the land beyond the Appalachians.

 The army had been disbanded.
 Having been occupied by the English army, no one was in favor of a permanent standing army to defend the new country.